Solar Panels in Tubber, Co. Clare

 Going Solar in Tubber

 Tubber is a village in Co.
 Clare with a population of 400 (CSO Census 2022).
 It is a short drive from Ennis (17.6 km), where most SEAI-registered installers in the county are based.
 The Eircode routing key for Tubber is V95.
 You'll need your full Eircode when applying for the SEAI grant.
-Based on satellite data for this location, a 4kWp solar system generates approximately 3,020 kWh per year (755 kWh/kWp).
+The area receives around 1,343 sunshine hours annually, allowing a 4kWp solar system to generate approximately 3,552 kWh per year.
 The area has moderate rainfall (1078 mm/yr), with a mean temperature of 11°C.

 Solar panel benefits in Tubber, Clare